Charged With DUI Manslaughter in Orlando, Florida?

 We review the steps taken that led up to your arrest.
 Breathalyzers and sobriety testing must be done within strict standards and regulations.
 Failure to abide by the rules can result in incorrect data.
 Blood tests must follow a documented chain of custody.

-While we are open to negotiate with prosecutors to minimize the penalties, we will not hesitate to take a case to trial.
+While we are open to negotiate with prosecutors to minimize the penalties, we will not hesitate to take your case to trial.
 You need that level of advocacy during stressful and uncertain times.

 If you have been charged with DUI Manslaughter in central Florida, contact an Orlando DUI lawyer to schedule a case review at 407-228-3838.
 We will discuss your options and possible defense strategies with no cost to you.